-The fruit was lightly whole bunch pressed and the juice fermented in 65 percent American and 35 percent French oak barrels, fifty per cent of which were new, using selected yeast strains.
-The wine underwent malolactic fermentation, followed by ten months aging on yeast lees with regular stirring.
+The fruit was lightly whole bunch pressed and the juice fermented in American oak barrels, forty-five per cent of which were new, using selected yeast strains.
+The wine underwent malolactic fermentation, followed by ten months ageing on yeast lees with regular stirring.
 Only the very best barrels were selected for the Omaka Reserve Chardonnay.

 Alcohol 13.0% v/v, Residual sugar 1.4g/litre, Acidity 5.5g/litre, pH 3.49